 Why this exists

-The big-publisher Skip-Bo apps on the App Store all hit the same wall: ads after every round, an energy timer that limits how much you can play, a "buy 1000 coins for $4.99" pop-up you can't dismiss, and a multiplayer mode hiding behind a login.
-Skip-Bo doesn't need any of that.
-It's a clean, fast card game that should just work.
+The big-publisher card-game apps on the App Store all hit the same wall: energy timers that cap how much you can play and multiplayer modes hiding behind a paywalled login.
+A classic stockpile card game doesn't need any of that.
+It's a clean, fast game that should just work.

 What it took